SANER2022-UserFeedback/RecSys/README.md

 The folder is structured as follows:
 ```
- 	|--- datasets		It contains the CrossRec dataset and results
+ 	|--- dataset		It contains the CrossRec dataset and results
 	|
 	|--- LTR 		This folder stores the results of the positive/negative feedback as well as the LTR implementation
 	|